One of the best things about British Airways (BA) Avios is how easy they are to redeem.

 British Airways won’t let you pick your seats on a paid ticket for free, unless you have Oneworld Emerald or Sapphire status, at the time of booking in economy or business class.
 Recently though, the airline has started allowing customers to use Avios to cover their seat assignment fee.

 The number of miles required to select your seat varies based on the flight length and other specifics but is generally not a good use of your points.
 Because of this, wait until 24-hours before your flight and select your seats for free—you’re almost guaranteed to get a better value by using your Avios to book short or medium-haul tickets.

 Discount Off a Paid British Airways Flight

 Booking a paid British Airways ticket?
 You can use your Avios to take a nice discount off your ticket.
 When booking a ticket, you’ll be given the option to use some of your Avios at the checkout screen.

 You can use really small amounts of miles to take advantage of this discount.
-The discount will vary booking to booking, but the New York-JFK to London-Heathrow round-trip example above starts at 2,000 Avios for a $26 discount, giving you a cent per point value of 1.3 cents per point.
+The discount will vary booking to booking, but the John F. Kennedy International Airport (JFK) to London-Heathrow round-trip example above starts at 2,000 Avios for a $26 discount, giving you a cent per point value of 1.3 cents per point.

 However, using the highest discount offered — 14,400 Avios for a $116 discount — the cent per point value drops to 0.8 cents per point.
 With this in mind, make sure to do the math before you use Avios for a discount.

 Redeem for Hotel Stays or Car Rentals

 Finally, you can use your Avios to book a hotel stay or car rental through the British Airways portal.
 The cost of the redemption depends on how much your hotel stay or rental car costs cash.